aviondb/aviondb-specs/README.md

 ### Storing & Retrieving big files

-IpfsDB supports storing & retrieving big files (file size to be decided) like images, gifs, audio, video, etc. using [MagnumFS](#magnumfs).
+AvionDB supports storing & retrieving big files (file size to be decided) like images, gifs, audio, video, etc. using [MagnumFS](#magnumfs).

 #### MagnumFS

-MagnumFS uses IPFS to store big files and manages the hashes of the files in IpfsDB.
+MagnumFS uses IPFS to store big files and manages the hashes of the files in AvionDB.

 [TODO: Add more detials]

 ### Decentralized Data Query (Local & Global)

-IpfsDB allows you to query data in 2 ways: _Local_ & _Global_.
+AvionDB allows you to query data in 2 ways: _Local_ & _Global_.

 #### Local Data Query

 In this type of query, you usually deal with databases which are local to your IPFS node.
-So, the search happens only within your local IpfsDB database.
+So, the search happens only within your local AvionDB database.

 [TODO: Provide more details]